SAPTeamDEV/AndroCtrl.Adb/README.md

 ```

 ### Run shell commands
-To run shell commands on an Android device, you can use the `AdbClient.Instance.ExecuteRemoteCommand` method.
+To run shell commands on an Android device, you can use the `AdbClient.ExecuteRemoteCommand` method.

 You need to pass a `DeviceData` object which specifies the device on which you want to run your command.
 You
-can get a `DeviceData` object by calling `AdbClient.Instance.GetDevices()`, which will run one `DeviceData`
+can get a `DeviceData` object by calling `AdbClient.GetDevices()`, which will run one `DeviceData`
 object for each device Android connected to your PC.

 You'll also need to pass an `IOutputReceiver` object.
 Output receivers are classes that receive and parse the data